 Gloria Casarez Residence

-Residents will benefit from a combination of housing, employment, education, and healthcare-related services, in addition to case management, life skills, and community-building activities.
+Residents will benefit from a combination of housing, employment, education, and health care services, in addition to case management, life skills education, and community-building activities.

 Eligibility requirements include: